cksystemsteaching/selfie/README.md

 #### Control

 The RISC-U ISA features three control-flow instructions: the *conditional branch* instruction `beq` and the *unconditional jump* instructions `jal` and `jalr`.
 The difference between a branch and a jump in machine code is simple.
-A branch gives the CPU two options to proceed depending on a condition: either stay on the main branch if the condition is false, that is, just go to the next instruction in memory, or else take the new branch if the condition is true, that is, go to some instruction somewhere else in memory.
+A branch gives the CPU two options to proceed depending on a condition: either just go to the next instruction in memory if the condition is false, or else take the  branch if the condition is true, that is, go to some instruction somewhere else in memory.
 A jump only allows the CPU to do the latter, that is, go to some instruction somewhere else in memory, unconditionally.

 We first focus on the `beq` instruction and then explain the `jal` and `jalr` instructions.
-Consider the `beq t0,zero,6` instruction in our running example, this time in its full context:
+Consider the `beq t0,zero,6[0x17C]` instruction in our running example, this time in its full context:

 ```
 0x158(~6): 0xFF843283: ld t0,-8(s0)       // while (c < n) {